Tenant Onboarding & Welcome Package

 - Deposit return process — 15-day protocol from Module 8.
 Record the forwarding address.

-- Unit turnover: Deep clean, repairs, re-key locks, test all utilities and appliances, replace batteries in smoke detectors.
+- Unit turnover: Deep clean, repairs, re-key locks, test all utilities and appliances.
+Replace smoke detector and CO alarm batteries — this is the landlord's annual responsibility per RTB Policy Guideline 1.

-- Move-in inspection (RTB-27) with the new tenant — fresh baseline, new photos, both parties sign.
+- Move-in inspection (RTB-27) with the new tenant — fresh baseline, date-stamped photos, both parties sign.
+Landlord must give tenant their copy within 7 days.
+(RTA s.
+23)

 - Welcome package delivered — ideally 10–14 days before possession so the tenant has time to set up utilities and insurance.